 The truth is, many people who think they should go to an all inclusive really should not.
 This can be a tough lesson when you show up at the resort and it’s too late to back out due to the strict cancellation policies many of these resorts have.
 Let’s take a look at some of the more important factors so you can make an informed decision.

 Costa Rica is much different than other Latin American and Caribbean countries in regards to safety.
-In fact, it is actually one of the safest countries in the world to travel to.
-USA Today recently published an article which named Costa Rica in the top 10 safest countries in the world for women travelers.
+In fact, it is actually one of the safest countries in the world to travel to and ranked the safest country in Latin America year after year.
+In fact, Costa Rica ranks #38 out of 163 countries in the Global Peace Index.
+For a little perspective, the United States ranked 129th in 2022.
 While it is a good idea to stay at a hotel with security, you certainly should not confine or limit yourself to an all inclusive resort for this reason.

 This is a tricky question, but an important one.
 The first thing to address is that the all inclusive resorts in Costa Rica serve buffet meals unless you upgrade to high end service packages, which can add hundreds of dollars to the price.
 Most resorts allow one menu dinner per 3 night stay in a resort theme restaurant, but these can be very difficult to obtain reservations at as they usually do not allow you to reserve until you check in to the hotel.
 Space in these restaurants is always limited.